nickojs/automation-scripts/README.md

 Collection of scripts that I find useful.
 Don't roast me, I'm not a script professional, they *might* feel somewhat amateur.

 # custom-react-app
+## how to use it
+The script needs two arguments: the name of your project and the name of my template, respectively.

+`custom-react-app.(sh/bat) project nickojs`

+> You should know which file to use based on your OS.

+I'll edit them later to be compatible with any templates besides mine.

+## why I did this
 I created [a very minimal CRA template](https://github.com/nickojs/cra-template-nickojs), it is fully configured to use the packages I need, without the bloatware that comes with *regular* CRA.

 And the thing is - I need eslint - as devDependencies, but a custom CRA template will only export regular dependencies, not devDependencies.
 To circumvent this problem, I created a script within this template, that adds all eslint packages to work with react.